Savernish/forgeNN/guides/SEQUENTIAL_GUIDE.md

 - Dense lazy initialization and forward
 - ActivationWrapper with strings, classes, and callables
 - Sequential parameter aggregation and zero_grad
-- Optimizer interactions, including momentum buffers
+- Optimizer interactions (SGD momentum, Adam state, deferred binding)

 ## When to Use Sequential